charlie-foxtrot/RTLSDR-Airband/README.md

 Configuring
 --------------------
-By default, the configuration is read from /usr/local/etc/rtl_airband.conf file.
+By default, the configuration is read from `/usr/local/etc/rtl_airband.conf`.
-Refer to rtl_airband.conf.example for the description of the format.
-You can copy this file to /usr/local/etc/rtl_airband.conf and edit it to suit your needs (make install does this, unless you already have your own config file installed).
+Refer to `rtl_airband.conf.example` for the description of the format.
+You can copy this file to `/usr/local/etc/rtl_airband.conf` and edit it to suit your needs (`make install` does this, unless you already have your own config file installed).

-Old versions of RTLSDR-Airband used a simple flat config.txt file.
+Old versions of RTLSDR-Airband used a simple flat `config.txt` file.
 This is no longer supported.
 You have to rewrite your config file to the new syntax - or just use a small utility `convert_cfg` which is included in the `util` subdirectory: